digikar99/polymorphic-functions/README.md

 - Dispatch on keyword args
 - Allow for explicitly naming "specialized function"

 Honestly, I'd be on the lookout for something based on MOP.
-I spent half an hour on the book; then, gave up, and spent two hours on this.
+I spent half an hour on the book; then, gave up, and spent two hours of the first commit of this.

 What does this do differently?

-- Current implementation in <150 lines vs 3400+ for specialization-store.
+- Current implementation in <500 lines vs 3400+ for specialization-store.
 Yes the latter has more features, but I feel it can be done in <1000 LOC.
 - I wanted one feature (warn/error at compile time, if error can be determined at run time; otherwise compile successfully); I spent 1.5+ hours on specialization-store, and then gave up.

 ## Dependencies outside quicklisp